bLangved/social-media-client/readme.md

 Tests are run automatically on Pull Requests.
 This ensures only quality code gets submitted to project, and are required to pass.

 ### Unit-testing
-Jest-tests are found inside cypress/e2e/testing
+Jest-tests are found inside src/js/api/auth
-To run unit tests with jest, use the following terminal command:
+To run unit-tests with jest, use the following terminal command:

 - npm run test

 ### E2E-testing
-Cypress-tests are found inside src/js/auth
+Cypress-tests are found inside cypress/e2e/testing
 To E2E-tests with Cypress, use the following terminal command:

 - npm run test-e2e